sshyran/wire-server-deploy-networkless/README.md

 run 'make all', using the make file in this directory to install helm, and kubectl.

-follow the directions in proxybox-kvm/README.md. make sure to skip the networking for local networking.

 pip3 install ansible
 pip3 install kubespray
 pip3 install jinja2

+### Setting up a Virtual Machine
+follow the directions in proxybox-kvm/README.md. make sure to skip the networking for local networking.

 To create more KVM configuration directories, just create a new directory, copy *.sh out of the proxybox-kvm folder, and configure startup.sh, and the two tap*-vars.sh files. don't forget to create a disk image.

 Create three nodes, attached to the physical interface you are running squid on.

+### Installing Kubernetes on the VMs with kubespray:

 https://linoxide.com/how-tos/ssh-login-with-public-key/
 Create an SSH key, and